Gender Divide: Unveiling the Secrets of Brain Proteins

 The Influence of Gender on Brain Protein Expression

-The gender-specificity of brain protein has significant implications for understanding the underlying mechanisms of sex-related differences in brain function and disease susceptibility.
+The gender-specificity of brain protein expression has significant implications for understanding the underlying mechanisms of sex-related differences in brain function and disease susceptibility.

 Hormones play a crucial role in shaping the development and function of the brain, and they can affect the expression of various proteins.

-For example, oestrogen and have been shown to regulate the expression of certain proteins in a sex-specific manner.
+For example, oestrogen and testosterone have been shown to regulate the expression of certain proteins in a sex-specific manner.

 Additionally, genetic regulation also contributes to gender differences in brain protein expression.